raffscardoso/Numerical-Analysis/README.md

 **Interpolation**

+In this directory, you can find some algorithm for interpolating the given data-points.

 *Lagrange interpolation*
     This program takes the data-points as input and computes the lagrange's polynomial for nth order and takes the value at given x and gives the value of f(x).

 *Newton divided difference interpolation*
     This program takes the data-points as input and computes the newton divided differences for nth order and takes the value at given x and gives the value of f(x).

+*Iterated interpolation*
+    This program takes the data-points as input and computes the iterated interpolation for nth order and takes the value at given x and gives the value of f(x).